nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Adding Homework to student: `hw`

 This command adds a homework description to a student in Pupilist.
-Does not check for duplicate homework entries.<br>
+It does not check for duplicate homework entries.<br>
 **Usage**: View or list mode only

 Format: `hw INDEX h/HOMEWORK`